meir-retter/treasury-orders/readme.md

 - I used GPT for
   1. speeding up bugfixing
   2. Plotly Dash aesthetic improvement (css styling, getting the components aligned etc)
+- There are definitely plenty of places I could add exception handling

 I also asked GPT to suggest names for this app -- my favorite was "YieldStation".